Effective Mentoring for PhD Students & Postdocs

 Effective Mentoring Program

-A 7-week training program with a mix of didactic lectures and group activities base don specific cast study discussions in peer-peer mentoring pods.
+A 7-week (long) or 2-week (short) training program with a mix of didactic lectures and group activities based on specific cast study discussions in peer-peer mentoring pods.

-This program is open to PhDs & Postdocs from all STEM disciplines with priority registration for GPS-STEM members and T32 recepients.
+This program is open to PhDs & Postdocs from all STEM disciplines with priority registration for GPS-STEM members and T32 recipients.

 Why Mentoring: